ArnaudDeploiement/ArnaudDeploiement/README.md

 ## 🚀 Current Project

 * 🧠 **[AILearningMCP](https://github.com/ArnaudDeploiement/AILearningMCP)** - An MCP server that turns any AI agent into a persistent, adaptive tutor.
-Tracks learner progress with Bayesian Knowledge Tracing, sequences content intelligently, and closes the feedback loop autonomously.
+Tracks learner progress with Bayesian Knowledge Tracing, sequences content intelligently, and closes the feedback loop autonomously. <i>I use it myself to reinforce my knowledge in programming languages, philosophy, and system design</i>
   *Built in Go · Designed for Claude & Codex agents*

 ---